 Sometimes I really hate technology.
 OK.
 Maybe you think I'm an old fuddy-duddy, but technological changes really get me steaming sometimes.
 I'm no technophobe, but lately, it seems that just as soon as I learn the new updates to some software, they go and makes changes on me and I either have to update again, or buy fresh and start over.

 Shortly after I finally make that decision to plop down a huge amount of cash on that latest camcorder, they go throw format changes on me, and my new camera won't play nice with my old editing program.
+Analog seemed to be an easier technology to merge seamlessly with programs an devices.
 Formats.
 Codecs.
 CCD.
 CMOS.
 64-Bit processing.
 Progressive.
 Interlace.
 MPEG-2.
 DivX.
 AVCHD.
 Digital Video Architecture.

 To paraphrase Rodney King - can't they all just get along?

-A weekend project turns into a month long nightmare when updates are necessary, downloads won't work, and manuals have to be read - it's exasperating!
-I've never thoroughly read a manual in my life.. they often don't make sense anyway!
+A weekend project turns into a month long technology nightmare when updates are necessary, downloads won't work, and manuals have to be read - it's exasperating!
+With analog, I never had to thoroughly read a manual in my life.. they often don't make sense anyway!